Jennifer Wolff

-Jennifer Wolff Conde is a Puerto Rican television reporter, show host, company executive and writer.
+Jennifer Wolff Conde (1960 – February 6, 2024) was a Puerto Rican television reporter, show host, company executive and writer.
 From 1981 to 1996, Wolff appeared on multiple Puerto Rican television news shows, becoming a celebrity in the island.
-She has also written several published papers, including "Hacia Donde Va el Sistema Electrico?
+She also wrote several published papers, including "¿Hacía Dónde Va el Sistema Eléctrico?
 Una Mirada de Contexto" ("Where is the Electric System Headed To?
-A Contextual Look"), "Europa: Que Esta en Juego con la Invasion Rusa" ("Europe: What's at Stake With the Russian Invasion"-of Ukraine) and "Desde Madrid: En el Radar Para el 2022" ("From Madrid: on the Radar for 2022").
-Wolff also wrote a doctoral thesis, which she named "Isla Atlántica: Puerto Rico 1580-1636.
-Comercio de Contrabando y la Conformación del Espacio Atlántico en el Caribe Periférico" ("Island in the Atlantic Ocean: Puerto Rico 1580-1636.
+A Contextual Look"), "Europa: Qué Está en Juego con la Invasión Rusa" ("Europe: What's at Stake With the Russian Invasion"-of Ukraine) and "Desde Madrid: En el Radar Para el 2022" ("From Madrid: on the Radar for 2022").
+Wolff also wrote a doctoral thesis, which she named "Isla Atlántica: Puerto Rico 1580–1636.
+Comercio de Contrabando y la Conformación del Espacio Atlántico en el Caribe Periférico" ("Island in the Atlantic Ocean: Puerto Rico 1580–1636.
 Contraband trade and the conformation of the Atlantic space in the peripheral Caribbean").

-As a reporter.
-Wolff covered news about different countries worldwide, such as Somalia, Kuwait, Cuba and Bolivia.
+As a reporter Wolff covered news about different countries worldwide, such as Somalia, Kuwait, Cuba and Bolivia.

 Early life

-Wolff graduated from the University of Puerto Rico with a Ph.D in history and from Duke University in the United States as a Magna Cum Laude Double B.A. in history and Latin American studies.
+Wolff graduated from the University of Puerto Rico with a PhD in history and from Duke University magna cum laude with a double B.A. in history and Latin American studies.

 Television news reporter career

 Wolff was a television reporter in Puerto Rico for 14 years, beginning in late 1981 and finishing in 1996.
-During 1990, she started appearing on WAPA-TV's daily news show, Noticentro 4.
+Between 1981 and 1990, after leaving WLII, she appeared on WAPA-TV's daily news show, Noticentro 4.
 By 1993, Wolff had moved to WAPA's main rival, WKAQ-TV, where she hosted, alongside Myraida Chaves, a show named "Estudio 2".

+Wolff was Director at The Center for a New Economy (CNE) Policy Bureau in Madrid, Spain.
+She was part of the CNE team in various roles, previously serving as Senior Program Director and as Director of Programs and Communications in CNE's office in San Juan.